 Animation data generation: generating animation data from raw signals.
 The raw signals may come from cameras, microphones, and specialized motion capturing devices, etc. For example, through the current functional element, the video captured by the camera can be converted into facial feature points, and the audio captured by the microphone can be converted into text, etc.

-Base Avatar Generation: generates the Base Avatar from the inputs such as captured video from camera and other sensors information.
+Base Avatar Generation: generates the base avatar from the inputs such as captured video from camera and other sensors information, possibly in conjunction with a reference avatar.
 Note that this might be done online or offline.

 End of CHANGEs